mauser001/Eth2Overwatch/README.md

       + Checked: The latest Prysm version is used
       + Not checked: Enter the version you want to use.
 The tool will try to download it if not available in the folder.
   + Password path: Path to a textfile holding your wallet password (plaintext).
-  + Hide cmd:
-    + Checked: Process runs in the background
-    + Not checked: cmd window running the Validator process will be visible
-  + Executlabe folder path: Path where the prysm.bat is located
+  + Executlabe folder path: Path where the validator executable is located
   + Wallet path: Path where validator wallet data should be stored
-  + Additional commands: Additional command line parameters for calling the prysm.bat
+  + Additional commands: Additional command line parameters for calling the validator executable
   + Result window: Shows the state of the Validator.
     + Green: Connection to the Validator could be established and the health state is shown from: http://localhost:8081/healthz
     + Red: There was an error starting the eth2 Validator
   + Details Button: Open a Window with Details of local validators.
     + You can specify an external url to send the report data to a remote adress.
       + The key must match a key defined on the server
+      + Report data includes validator information and optional beacon/eth1 status fields.
       + PHP Script and example website to display the report data can be found here: https://github.com/mauser001/validator-report